slaclab/lume-model/docs/index.md

 The model section is used for the initialization of model classes.
 The `model_class` entry is used to specify the model class to initialize.
 The `model_from_yaml` method will attempt to import the specified class.
 Additional model-specific requirements may be provided.
 These requirements will be checked before model construction.
 Model keyword arguments may be passed via the config file or with the function kwarg `model_kwargs`.
 All models are assumed to accept `input_variables` and `output_variables` as keyword arguments.

-In order to use the `KerasModel` execution class, instructions must be provided to format inputs for model execution and parse the model output.
-Input formatting in the yaml uses the `order` and `shape` entries to format the model input.
-The output format requires indexing for each output variable.
-Similar functionality might be implemented for custom model classes; however, this is not supported out-of-the-box with `lume-model`.

 The below example outlines the specification for a model compatible with the `lume-model` keras/tensorflow toolkit.

 ```yaml